ChrisBenua/JSONDecoderEncoderBenchmarks/README.md

 ## Purpose

-I want to show how massively Swift Runtime can harm JSONDecoder/Encoder performance in big projects.
+I want to demonstrate how massively Swift Runtime can harm JSONDecoder/Encoder performance in big projects.

+Firstly, we will dive into Swift Runtime protocol casting method.

+Secondly, JSONEncoder/Decoder performance flaws will be analyzed.

+Thirdly, Performance Optimizations will be proposed.

+At last, we will cover Apple Benchmark flaws and compare it to this benchmark.

 ## JSONDecoder/Encoder Performance Problem